“A part-time job is any activity aimed at generating additional income in addition to a full-time job.”

 An author of Rich Dad Poor Dad, Robert Kiyosaki, defines the “Cash Flow Quadrant,” which I believe helps provide a framework for understanding the four types of side hustle.

-Freelancer Side Hustle (Self-employed)
+Freelancer Side Hustle (Self-Employed)

-Side Hustle Solopreneur (business owner)
+Side Hustle Solopreneur (Business Owner)

-The self-employed third-party Hustle differs from a freelancer in that some or all your income appear from the right side of the cash flow quadrant and is considered passive income because you don’t have to do actual work to get paid.
+The self-employed third-party Hustle differs from a freelancer in that some or all your income appears from the right side of the cash flow quadrant and is considered passive income because you don’t have to do actual work to get paid.
 Sole Proprietorship illustrates the Business Owner (B) in Robert Kiyosaki’s Cash Flow Quadrant.

 The Solopreneur side hustle is more likely to require a little more capital to launch and scale than the freelance side hustle to have enough money to pay employees and subcontractors, maintain inventory and supplies, or invest in R&D while building products.